radhe-ji-dev/Search-hacker-news/README.md

 - A very light weight Rect-App
 - It use a Simpel Minimalist Design
-- It is using a [Hackenews](https://hn.algolia.com/api/v1/search?)
+- It is using a [Hacker news](https://hn.algolia.com/api/v1/search?)
+API

 # Working
-- It fetche the data from api using the __in serach bar and renders. the data in single page react app
+- It fetches the data from api using the input in serach bar  as Query and render individiual Stories
+- each story card have two buttons 1 see more 2 Remove

 # Screen Shots